syncfusion-content/blazor-docs/blazor/tooltip/position.md

 > By default, collision is handled automatically and therefore when collision is detected the Tooltip fits horizontally and flips vertically.

-## Change collision target to viewport
+## Change collision target to viewport when setting Target

-You can set the [WindowCollision](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfTooltip.html#Syncfusion_Blazor_Popups_SfTooltip_WindowCollision) property to change collision target to `viewport`, which will helpful for positioning the tooltip properly.
+You can set the [WindowCollision](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfTooltip.html#Syncfusion_Blazor_Popups_SfTooltip_WindowCollision) property to change collision target to `viewport` instead of parent of ToolTip element.

 ```cshtml
 @using Syncfusion.Blazor.Popups